taintpro98/neko-webtest-client/README.md

 They can then be loaded by Phaser with `this.image.load('my-image', 'images/my-image.png')`.

-## TypeScript ESLint

-This template uses a basic `typescript-eslint` set up for code linting.

-It does not aim to be opinionated.

 ## Dev Server Port

 You can change the dev server's port number by modifying the `start` script in `package.json`.
 We use Parcel's `-p` option to specify the port number.